Haivision/srt/docs/AccessControl.md

 ### SRT_REJX_CONFLICT

-The resource being accessed is already locked for modification.
-This error should only be reported for `m=publish` when the resource being accessed is read-only.
-Note that it doesn't mean that the resource is not modifiable under current authorization restrictions, but that it is currently disabled completely for modifications.
+The resource being accessed (as specified by `r` and `h` keys) is locked for modification.
+This error should only be reported for `m=publish` when the resource being accessed is read-only because another client (not necessarily connected through SRT):

+* is currently publishing into this resource
+* has reserved this resource ID for publishing

+Note that this error should be reported when there is no other reason for having a problem accessing the resource.

 ### SRT_REJX_NOTSUP_MEDIA